When someone dies information guide

 Before getting started with a funeral director, you should check that the funeral directors you talk to are registered with either the National Association of Funeral Directors or the National Society of Allied and Independent Funeral Directors (or both).

-Funeral directors have to provide a standardised price list so that you can compare costs between companies.
+Funeral directors have to provide a standardised price list so that you can compare costs between them.
 Ask for an itemised quote which includes:

-There may be extra fees for third parties such as the crematorium, clergy and doctors and funeral directors may ask for these to be paid upfront.
-Ask them to explain these charges, which are known as 'funeral disbursement costs'.
+There may be extra fees for third parties such as the crematorium and clergy – known as funeral disbursement costs – to be paid upfront.
+You should ask them to explain these charges to you.

 The funeral director will make sure that both you and other professionals, such as the person's doctor, complete all the necessary forms.
 There's a charge for some of these forms – the funeral director will pay this and then include it in your fee.

-You don’t have to use a funeral director if you don’t want to – you can have a ‘do-it-yourself’ funeral.
+You don’t have to use a funeral director – you can have a ‘do-it-yourself’ funeral.
 These involve more organising, but they can be less expensive and more personal.
 This type of funeral often takes place when someone has planned it for themselves before their death.

-If you want to arrange a funeral in your local cemetry or crematorium, contact your local council for advice.
+If you want to arrange a funeral in your local cemetery or crematorium, contact your local council for advice.

 You just need your postcode to get started.